vsrana-ai/Augmenting-AnnoMI/README.md

 # Augmenting-AnnoMI
-AnnoMi is exploited to generate synthetic datasets in Motivational Interviewing
+AnnoMi is exploited to generate synthetic datasets in Motivational Interviewing.